Licence ID cards

 - online at anytime if you are already registered

-Upload your photograph now, simply login to your Online Services(external link) account and upload your photograph by clicking My Profile and then Photo ID .
+Upload your photograph now, simply login to your EWRB Portal(external link) and upload your photograph by clicking My Profile and then Photo ID.
 There is no fee and the upload process is quick and easy.
-Alternatively you can upload your photograph at the time you renew your practising licence online.
+Alternatively you can upload your photograph at the time you renew your practising licence online OR;.

-- or include a hard-copy print with your registration/licensing application or a digital file (jpg or png) if emailing your application.
+- by including a hard-copy print with your registration/licensing application if posting your application.